marcusgia2505/classsExGameInstructions/docs/Programming.rst

 .. note:: Subjects variables are only available to a specific participant.
 This means if you want to use the decision of one participant in another's screen, you have to use the functions below to retrieve the decision (e.g. from the partner or group member).
 You can also retrieve decisions as a globals variable (which then are available to all participants) and retrieve the globals variable for a specific participant.

-In addition to globals and subjects variables, there is a third table where data a stored in classEx - contracts.
+In addition to globals and subjects variables, there is a third table where data is stored in classEx - contracts.
 Contracts are always concluded between a buyer and a seller and a contract contains a price and a quantity.
 Some of the functions below help to retrieve contract data.

 Execution, Synchronization and Lifetime
 ========================================